Together, we can end the suffering of thousands of horses.

-If Local Authorities enforced current legislation then we could end the suffering of an estimated 9,000 equines at risk of neglect and abuse.
+If Local Authorities enforced current legislation then we could end the suffering of thousands of equines at risk of neglect and abuse.

 If the Animal Welfare Act and current DEFRA Codes of Practice were enforced consistently, by correctly trained Local Authority appointed Inspectors, then Catena could have been rescued long before she had to endure such suffering.